artoews/toniq/README.md

 The [figures](figures) folder contains all figures from the paper.

-The [phantom](phantom) folder has everything you need to develop your own modular phantom, including:
+The [phantoms](phantoms) folder has everything you need to build your own TONIQ phantom, including:
 - phantom design files & product links
-- guidance for adapting the design to another implant
+- guidance for adapting the designs to different metal components
-- fabrication instructions (e.g. print settings)
+- fabrication instructions

 ## Correspondence